 Where can I find pictures of the quilts from the novels?

 You can view pictures of these quilts and several more of my projects in the Quilts Gallery.
-More photos and patterns are included in my five pattern books (plus one, forthcoming in August 2013) from C&T Publishing:
+More photos and patterns are included in my six pattern books from C&T Publishing: